 In addition to the regular electric guitar, acoustic guitars can also be purchased with electric pickups.
 This is especially ideal for live shows.
 While you could technically place an instrument microphone in front of the guitar, this is very limiting to motion, and it will just not pick up the true tone of the acoustic like built-in pickups will.

 One of the most difficult parts of setting up for live shows is setting up the drum set.
 The kick and toms take up an incredible amount of space, and the symbols can be very heavy to carry around.
 While there is something to be said for the tone of real drums, electronic drums can offer those same sounds and even more.
-Electronic drums are great for track recording in the studio and for lives shows where the sound needs to be a little more controlled.
+Electronic drums are great for track recording in the studio and for live shows where the sound needs to be a little more controlled.

 Electronic drums also offer incredible portability and break down much more easily than regular drum sets do.
 One of the greatest advantages of an electronic drum set is that the toms and symbols do not carry any sound.
 Like the guitar, they have sensors and pickups that send the sound to an amplifier.
 This means late night practices on the drum set can be done with a pair of headphones.
-Say good bye to the days of having angry neighbors or annoyed relatives.
+Say goodbye to the days of having angry neighbors or annoyed house members.

 If you’re looking for reviews on the best electronic drum sets, check out our buyer’s guides.
 At Best E-Drums, we’re dedicated to giving you the best advice and lowdown so that you can get your rock on.